vidalt/HGS-IRP/README.md

-# HGS-IRP: A modern implementation of the Hybrid Genetic Search for the Inventory Routing Problem
+# HGS-IRP: A modern implementation of the Large Neighborhood and Hybrid Genetic Search for the Inventory Routing Problems

 This is a modern implementation of the Large Neighborhood and Hybrid Genetic Search for Inventory Routing Problems.

 ## References